 Historic Lairdland Farm House and the accompanying Civil War museum is in the Brick Church community of Giles County.
-The home is open for tours, where visitors will see antiques and collectables from around the world in beautifully appointed, period-decorated rooms.
+The home is open for tours by appointment only and during special events, where visitors will see antiques and collectables from around the world in beautifully appointed, period-decorated rooms.

 The owners converted a portion of the impressive Lairdland Farm House mansion into a Civil War museum filled with artifacts, clothing, military weaponry and equipment and numerous other pieces from their private collection containing both Union and Confederate articles.